- Vermont in Winter: Things to Do & Places to Visit (2024) ❄️ - November 28, 2023

 Lake Champlain Chocolates on Church Street is also calling your name.
 Amazing chocolate made right here in VT?
 Say no more.

 The Vermont creemee will be a staple of your visit, especially if visiting Vermont in the summer.

 Our famous Cabot cheddar is easy to find in nearly every Burlington restaurant or shop.
 But you can patronize an entire Cabot cheese shop up in Waterbury if you’re super into le fromage.

 Poutine consists of french fries covered in gravy and cheese curds.
 It might sound odd at first, but it is insanely delicious.

-And of course, we always recommend trying out the local coffee shops.
-Burlington has an abundance of great ones.
-We profiled our favorites in this post: 6 Coziest, Best Burlington Vermont Coffee Shops
+While Burlington has an abundance of great coffee shops, you can read about ALL my favorites in this post: Best Burlington Vermont Coffee Shops

-Catch a sunset over Lake Champlain
+19. Catch a sunset over Lake Champlain

 Every evening, the sun goes down in the west, and from Burlington, the views over Lake Champlain and the distant Adirondacks are phenomenal.